franciscoxavier04/pm-BIM/docs/system-admin-guide/manage-work-packages/work-package-types/README.md

 ## Work package subject configuration (Enterprise add-on)

 Under **Administration -> Work packages -> Types** on the tab **Subject configuration** you can choose whether work package subjects should be defined automatically.

+## Activate templates for PDF exports

+Under the **Generate PDF** tab of  *Administration -> Work packages -> Types* you can select which templates from currently available ones should be enabled for the PDF export of this specific type.

+The template determines the design and attributes visible in the exported PDF of a work package using this type.
+The first  template on the list is selected by default.